modern-influence-of-ancient-warriors

 Table of Contents

-The empire was divided into satrapies, each responsible for raising and maintaining local troops.
-These provincial forces formed the backbone of the Persian army, supplemented by elite units such as the Immortals—a 10,000-strong corps of heavy infantry that functioned as both a royal guard and a tactical reserve.
-This decentralized system allowed the Persians to field enormous numbers quickly, though it also created command challenges that Alexander would later exploit.
+The Achaemenid Empire divided its territory into satrapies, each responsible for raising, equipping, and maintaining local troops.
+This decentralized system allowed the Great King to field enormous armies without overburdening any single region.
+Provincial forces formed the bulk of the Persian order of battle, supplemented by elite units such as the Immortals—a 10,000-strong corps of heavy infantry that served as both a royal guard and a tactical reserve.
+The Immortals were not merely ceremonial; they were a highly trained standing force that could be deployed to any threatened frontier.

 The Primacy of Cavalry